-Like many people on Feb 25th 2010 I watched President Obama and the live debate on health care reform.
-A few times during the discussion I heard the term “prevention” used but unless I missed it, I never heard anyone talk about how personal fitness trainers can help reduce the risk of disease and improve quality of life.
+Like many people on Feb 25th 2010, I watched President Obama and the live debate on health care reform.
+A few times during the discussion I heard the term “prevention” used but unless I missed it, I never heard anyone talk about H(OW personal fitness trainers can help reduce the risk of disease and improve quality of life.
 This is a topic I talk about in almost every class I teach.
 Before some of you scoff at what I'm saying, hear me out.
 I consider personal trainers to be members of the health care system– and I consider them unique and undervalued members.
 Read on and I'll tell you why.

-2. Nurses usually only see people when they are in the doctor’s office or hospital, again, usually when people are sick and then only have a very limited time with their patients
+2. Nurses usually only see people when they are in the doctor’s office or hospital.

 3. Physical therapists only see people when they get hurt –and that stops as soon as insurance runs out.
-Many PT’s are overworked also, seeing several people simultaneously.
-This limits the time to help educate people about how to stay healthy.
+Many physical therapists are overworked, seeing several people at the same time.
+This limits the quality time to help educate people about how to stay healthy.

-- Stroke.
-The number 3 leading cause of death in America
+- Stroke: The number 4 leading cause of death in America

 No drug in the word will do this and reduce all 3 at the same time – except exercise!